Unfortunately there is a lot of fake vintage gear floating around on the used market. Most of which can be traced back to one notorious dealer in UK.

 The main hotspot for fake Marshall gear is the pinstripe period: mid 1965 to early 1968, and therefore this is the period of Celestion speakers we need to be most vigilant about.

 The rest of this blog post will focus on the small details we can use to identify fake speakers.
-Fairly tedious and nerdy sorry (leave now if this freaks you out) but is the only way I can do it.
+Fairly tedious and nerdy sorry.
+Leave now if this freaks you out, but it is the only way I can do it.

 Fake Ink Stamps

-All genuine vintage Celestion speakers made betwen 1952 and March 1968 had their date codes printed on the front gasket of the speaker.
-Fake date codes will usually be printed on the chassis leg instead.
+All genuine ‘greenback’ style speakers made before April 1968 had their date codes printed on the front gasket of the speaker.

-- Black Ink vs Grey Ink – Celestion only started using black ink on the frames from about mid 69 onwards, before this it was a pale grey.
-Fake date codes are usually in black ink.
+- Black ink.
+Celestion only started using black ink on the frames from about mid 69 onwards, before this it was usually grey.

-- Circular stamp – The circular quality control stamp will always be present on a genuine speaker.
-It will be missing on about 90% of fake speakers.
+- Missing circular stamp.
+The circular quality control stamp will always be present on a genuine speaker.
+It is missing on most of the fake speakers I have seen, but not all.

 From the beginning of 1969 to late 1976 Celestion included an additional ‘inspection letter’ with the date code.
 For example you might find the date code ‘GB17 Y’ with the ‘Y’ being the inspection letter.